cmeeren/Felicity/README.md

 ### vNext

+* Breaking: Renamed `RequestParser.Parse` to `ParseJob` and added `ParseAsync`
-* Added `PostCustom` operation for use-cases where the strict “create entity → persist entity” workflow of the normal `Post` doesn’t work
+* Added `PostCustom` operation for use-cases where the strict “create entity → persist entity” workflow of the normal `Post` operation doesn’t work

 ### 0.5.4 (2020-03-24)